Phonetic-assisted Multi-Target Units Modeling for Improving Conformer-Transducer ASR system: Experiments and Results

 \subsubsection{Results on Librispeech}

 We first examine our proposed methods on the clean and other test sets of Librispeech ASR task.
 Results are shown in Table \ref{tab:libr}.
 System 1 to 3 are our ConformerT baselines, each with its both CTC and transducer branches using a single type of target units. `BPE/PASM-*' means using BPE or PASM units with different vocabulary size.
 In our extensive experiments, we find 194 and 3000 are the best setups for PASM and BPE on the Libri-100hrs dataset, respectively. `BPE-194' is used to make a fair comparison with `PASM-194'.
-System 4-13 are the ConformerT models trained using our proposed PMU framework with three different variants: the basic PMU (system 4-6), PMU with \texttt{paraCTC} (system 7) and PMU with different structure of \texttt{pcaCTC} (system 8-13).
+System 4-10 are the ConformerT models trained using our proposed PMU framework with three different variants: the basic PMU (system 4-6), PMU with \texttt{paraCTC} (system 7) and PMU with different structure of \texttt{paCTC} (system 8-10).

 Comparing results of system 1-3 in Table \ref{tab:libr}, we see there is no big difference performance gap between using phonetic-induced PASM and text-induced BPE as their both CTC/transducer target units.
 PASM achieves the best result on the clean test set, while BPE obtains the best one on the other test set.
 However, when the proposed PMU modeling methods are applied, both WERs on the clean and other test sets are greatly reduced.
 When comparing the results of ConformerT with conventional BPE-3000 (system 2), even with the basic PMU, system 6 still achieves relative 8.2\% and 5.0\% WER reductions on the clean and other sets, respectively.
 Meanwhile, by comparing system 4 to 6, it's clear that using PASM as CTC alignments, while larger BPE units as transducer targets is the best setup for basic PMU, it may due to the fact that, the clear phonetic correspondence of target units is critical for such time synchronous model.
 When comparing system 6 with 7-10, we see continuous WER reduction on the clean test set, even the performance improvement on the other set is limited.
-But comparing system 8-10 with 11-13, it's interesting to see that, the SC operation does not affect the results too much on Librispeech two test sets.
-And it seems that the \texttt{pcaCTC} without SC performs better.
-Finally, the \texttt{pcaCTC-SC} achieves the best results.
-Compared with the best baseline (system 2), system 11 achieves 12.7\% and 6.0\% relative WER reduction on clean and other test set, respectively,
+Finally, the \texttt{paCTC-us} achieves the best results on the clean testset.
+Compared with the best baseline (system 2), system 10 achieves 12.7\% and 4.3\% relative WER reduction on clean and other test set, respectively.